 Toeside Down Slide with Hands

+Last but not least, toeside down slide with hands is another exciting skill to learn for stopping a longboard instantly.
 We had to try and review this technique as it is considered more accessible to learn than Coleman’s slide.
 However, both are quite the same in steps so let’s differentiate them.
 While you learn this method, you use your hand often rather than your foot and heels.
 Also, it is a great way to polish your breaking skills on a longboard.

 For performing the toeside slide with hands, you do the same process of achieving a reasonable speed to make yourself comfortable for a carve.
 After you have taken a sharp turn, change the position of your front hand to your back on the ground.
 Again, make sure you wear gloves while trying to do toeside downslide.
 Within a few seconds, you will minimize the speed to none.
+After that, you just need to keep practicing to this method until you become a pro at this.

 How to improve braking on a longboard?